Qaleen

-Qaleen (Kaleen, Kalin, قالین) is a type of hand knotted piled carpet.
-The term is used throughout Turkey, Iran and Central Asia, and making qaleens is currently practised as a handicraft in Turkey and Iran.
+Qaleen, also colloquially known as Qalin, Kaleen and Kalin, is a type of hand knotted-piled carpet.
+The term is used throughout Turkey, Greater Iran, Central Asia and parts of South Asia (particularly the northern Indian subcontinent), and making qaleens is currently practised as a handicraft in Turkey and Iran.
 Artisans may need at least two months to make one qaleen.
 The craft was learned from Persians by the artisans of Kashmir on the Indian subcontinent.
-These knotted pile carpets so were a blend of Persian and Indian craftsmanship.
+These knotted pile carpets so were a blend of Indo-Persian craftsmanship.
 Qaleens or Ghalichas were made in the Kashmir region of India and Pakistan.

 Name

-Qaleen is a word meaning carpet in a number of languages, including Kashmiri, Arabic, Turkish and Urdu.
+Qaleen is a word meaning carpet in a number of languages, including Kashmiri, Arabic, Azerbaijani, Turkish (and even other Turkic languages as well), Hindustani (Hindi-Urdu), Punjabi, Gujarati and Bengali.

 History

-Sultan Zain-ul-Abidin king Budshah introduced the "Kal baffi" craft (of hand knotted carpets) from Persia to Kashmir in the 15th century.
-The Sultan brought carpet weavers from Persia and central Asia to Kashmir to train the local inhabitants.
+Zain al-Abidin introduced the "Kal baffi" craft (of hand knotted carpets) from Iran to Kashmir in the 15th century.
+The sultan brought carpet weavers from Iran and Central Asia to Kashmir to train the local inhabitants.

 Structure

 Kalin, which were smaller in size and were a product of jails in Punjab, were made using one row of knots and another alternate in weft yarns, wool pile, and cotton in warp side.